 5. /storyforge:character-creator the-lighthouse-keeper

-β Protagonist: Arne Kruse (72, former seaman)
+β Protagonist: Arne Kruse (72, former sailor)

-β Antagonist: The island itself + his past
+β Antagonist: the island itself + his past

 β 4 supporting characters with 14 psychology steps each